onionshare/onionshare/docs/source/tor.rst

 Now create a new text file at ``C:\Program Files (x86)\tor-win32\torrc`` and put your hashed password output in it, replacing the ``HashedControlPassword`` with the one you just generated::

     ControlPort 9051
-    HashedControlPassword (The numbers you generate from the password you pick above)
+    HashedControlPassword (The numbers you generate from the password you picked above)

 In your administrator command prompt, install Tor as a service using the appropriate ``torrc`` file you just created (as described in `<https://2019.www.torproject.org/docs/faq.html.en#NTService>`_).
 Like this::